Shop your local oneills.com

 After the final at Jordanstown on Saturday, Westmeath’s man of the match John Heslin was visibly emotional on TG4 as he received his award, paying a warm and appreciate tribute to Dave, a man known and loved by all who passed through his care at UCD.

 It had been with great sadness last April that the news filtered through to the GAA world that Dublin GAA lost one of its most popular figures with the passing of Dave Billings.
 Dave was the focal point of GAA at UCD and was the man responsible for co-ordinating all Gaelic Games at the College.
-It was a fitting way to mark his pa
+It was a fitting way to mark his passing

 The Sigerson Cup takes place this weekend in Ulster University at the Jordanstown complex.
 It is one of the highlights of the GAA season featuring the cream of Colleges footballers.